 How Sui Move differs from Core Move

-This document describes the Sui programming model and highlights the differences between the core (previously Diem) Move language and the Move we use in Sui.
-First remember, Move is a language and Sui a platform.
+This document describes the Sui Move programming model and highlights the differences between the core (previously Diem) Move language and the Move used in Sui.

 To learn more about the motivations behind creating Sui Move, see Why We Created Sui Move.